pouroaf-cpu/reddit-assistant/README.md

 # reddit-assistant

-Polls Reddit subreddits for posts matching keywords, drafts a reply using the Anthropic API in a configured voice, and sends the draft to a Telegram chat for manual review.
-It never auto-posts to Reddit.
+Monitors Reddit subreddits for posts matching keywords related to TRT and peptide use.
+When a match is found, it summarises the post and sends it to Telegram so you can manually read it, write your own reply, and post it yourself.

+The script never writes replies, never posts to Reddit, and never acts automatically.

 ## How it works

-1. Scans `subreddits.txt` for new posts
+1. Scans `subreddits.txt` for new posts every 10 minutes
 2. Matches post titles/bodies against `keywords.txt`
-3. Drafts a reply in the voice defined in `voice.md`
+3. Summarises the post — core question, key details, what the person needs
-4. Sends draft to Telegram — you decide whether to post it
+4. Sends the summary to Telegram so you can decide whether to respond manually

 ## Setup